 If a loved one decides to stop dialysis, it’s important that family members try to understand and respect that decision.
 The patient’s treatment team should be available to make sure the patient and family members understand the effects of the decision.

-Patients who stop dialysis receive what’s called palliative care.
-Palliative care, also called comfort care, focuses on helping patients stay as comfortable as possible during the time remaining.
+Patients who stop dialysis receive what’s called palliative care, also called comfort care, which focuses on helping patients stay as comfortable as possible during the time remaining.
 When someone has made the decision to stop dialysis, hospice can be referred by their physician.
 Hospice, a form of palliative care, provides pain relief and symptom control and can take place in the patient’s home, at a hospice facility or in the hospital.
-Hospice is a service that can be of help to end stage renal disease patients and their family members; however, it is used by less than half of those who withdraw from dialysis.
 For more information on hospice, talk to your physician.

 Without dialysis, toxins build up in the blood, causing a condition called uremia.
 The patient will receive whatever medicines are necessary to manage symptoms of uremia and other medical conditions.
 Depending on how quickly the toxins build up, death usually follows anywhere from a few days to several weeks.

 As the toxins build up, a person may experience certain physical and emotional changes.
-The body has a normal, natural way to prepare itself to stop.
-Understanding what’s happening can help the patient’s friends and family members prepare to help their loved one.
 In the final days, the body starts to shut down.
 In most instances, the shut-down is an orderly series of physical changes which may include: